rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 >Example:
 ><CITE>Publisher's advertisements on [2] pages at end</CITE>
->(*Comment*: advertisements integral to manifestation)
+>(*Comment*: Advertisements integral to manifestation)

 >Example:
-><CITE>Final unnumbered sequence contains: 'An abstract of the penal-laws'</CITE>
+><CITE>Final unnumbered sequence contains: "An abstract of the penal-laws"</CITE>

 ## 9.33.31 Errata leaves and slips

 <a name="9.33.31.1">9.33.31.1</a> Note the presence of errata leaves and errata slips.
-Note the presence of errata listed in other sources in the publication if considered important.
+Note the presence of errata listed in other sources in the manifestation if considered important.

 >Example:
 ><CITE>Errata on last leaf</CITE>